Illinois man suspected in 1986 slaying of Tacoma girl to be returned to Washington

 - King County needs to spend $400 million a year to solve homeless crisis, new report says

 The death resembled the murder of a 12-year-old girl named Michella Welch, who was abducted in a South Seattle park in March of that year.
-In May, Washburn called police to say that while jogging in Point Defiance Park, he had seen a man who matched the description of the suspect in Welch’s case, Tacoma Police Detective Jared Ausserer wrote in a probable-cause statement filed in Pierce County Superior Court this week.
+In May, Washburn called police to say that while jogging in Point Defiance Park, he had seen a man who matched the description of the suspect in Welch’s case, Tacoma police Detective Jared Ausserer wrote in a probable-cause statement filed in Pierce County Superior Court this week.

-The call made him a suspect in Bastian’s case, Ausserer wrote, and by the end of 1986, investigators had questioned him.
+The call made Washburn a suspect in Bastian’s case, Ausserer wrote, and by the end of 1986, investigators had questioned him.
 He told them he often jogged at Point Defiance Park, sometimes twice a day, and he had been there when authorities cordoned it off amid a search for her.

 But investigators apparently lacked evidence to make an arrest.
 Her slaying — and Welch’s — remained unsolved.